paullindberg/FrontEnd_COVID_Project/README.md

 ## Known Errors:

-- Unable to connect the separate .JS files/webpages.
+- Unable to connect the graphs from /graphs directory and information regarding whether the state is open or not from /state_policy.
 They are separate at the moment.